Lalasa1234/ml-interview-Prep/README.md

 ### SVM

 * can perform linear, nonlinear, or outlier detection (unsupervised)
-* large margin classifier: not only have a decision boundary, but want the boundary to be as far from the closest training point as possible
+* large margin classifier: Margin is the distance between the boundary and closest data points from every class.
+SVM not only creates a decision boundary, but also maxmizes the margin
 * the closest training examples are called the support vectors, since they are the points based on which the decision boundary is drawn
 * SVMs are sensitive to feature scaling